-- Quizzes will be given during most recitation sessions - Final Exam There will be a 2-hour final exam.
-It will be scheduled by the Registrar sometime between Oct 18th and Oct 20th hopefully on the 18th.
+- Quizzes will be given during most recitation sessions - Final Exam There will be a 2-hour final exam, which has been scheduled by the University Registrar for Dec 14th at 8:30am.
 You must be at the exam on-time in order to take it.